 One of the most common decisions an organisation has to make when organising their hand care services comes down to automatic hand dryers versus paper towels.

 While many assume that paper towels are the better option, there are two main aspects to consider here - hygiene and the environment.
 Paper towels fail both, and a well-designed air dryer may well be the solution to a lot of your problems.
+However, there is also the cost factor to consider, and with energy prices rising for businesses as well as individuals, paper towels or roller towels may be more preferable hand drying methods at this time.

 Hand Dryers vs Paper Towels: Sanitation